wesbos/beginner-javascript-notes/notes/Module 4꞉ The DOM - Working with HTML and CSS (2).md

 li1.insertAdjacentElement("afterend", li2);
 ```

-That was a good practice of using all the different APIs available to us to create elements, set the contents and insert them in different ways.
+That was a good practice exercise because we used all the different APIs available to us to create elements, set the contents and insert them in different ways.

-In the next video, we will look at how we can use backticks and strings to generate the HTML for us.
+In the next video, we will look at how we can use backticks and strings to generate the HTML.

 ---